mdola19/Snake-Game/README.md

 ### Tools Used:
 - **Android Studio** - The tool used to develop the app
 - **Java** - The programming language used to code the logic of the app
+- **Base Adapter** - Class used to control the color of each cell on the grid

 ### Collaborators:
 - [@mdola19](https://github.com/mdola19) - Coded the logic for the game screen